In-vivo CRISPR base-editing of PCSK9 (VERVE-101 / VERVE-102)

 -

 HeFH-to-general-population translation.
 Heart-1 enrolled HeFH patients on maximal lipid-lowering therapy — patients with extreme baseline LDL and high ASCVD burden.
-Efficacy and safety in polygenic-risk patients without extreme LDL (the broader CV-aging population) is untested. needs-human-replication
+Efficacy and safety in polygenic-risk patients without extreme LDL (the broader CV-aging population) is untested. gap/needs-human-replication

 -